mipad/Test-ryu/README.md

 To run this emulator, your PC must be equipped with at least 8GiB of RAM;
 failing to meet this requirement may result in a poor gameplay experience or unexpected crashes.

-Avalonia UI comes with translations for various languages.
-See [Crowdin](https://crwd.in/ryujinx) for more information.

 ## Latest build

-These builds are compiled automatically for each commit on the master branch.
+<s>These builds are compiled automatically for each commit on the master branch.
-While we strive to ensure optimal stability and performance prior to pushing an update, our automated builds **may be unstable or completely broken**.
+While we strive to ensure optimal stability and performance prior to pushing an update, our automated builds **may be unstable or completely broken**.</s>

+Automated builds are temporarily disabled, but Windows x64 builds will be manually compiled and uploaded until the GitHub workflows are fixed.

 ## Documentation